ethereum/execution-specs/docs/getting_started/quick_start.md

 tf --test-categories vm
 ```

 This extends to sub-directories.
-To generate all specific tests within the `./fillers/vm/vm_arith/vm_add` sub-directory, run:
+As an example, to generate all specific tests within the `./fillers/vm/vm_arith/vm_add` sub-directory, run:
 ```console
 tf --output="fixtures" --test-categories vm.vm_arith.vm_add
 ```